-Justin Sabas, RN
+Justin Sabas, BS, RN

 I began my undergraduate studies at Montclair State University (MSU) in the fall of 2006, majoring in Business Administration with an emphasis in Marketing.
 I entered MSU without

 any knowledge of what I wanted my career to be or what I wanted to do with my future.
 I then spent the next two years at MSU switching majors– completely unengaged in what I was studying.
 I turned to the Aquatic and Coastal Sciences Program in my junior year, with a newfound interest in science.
 I spent the next four years in the program, studying the various areas of aquatic sciences, including biology, chemistry, and physics.
 I was more motivated as a student, however, during the course of my studies, I still did not have a clear vision of my career.
 Overall, the program served as a great foundation for the sciences and I finally graduated from MSU in May of 2012.